junghyey/grinnell-elephant/written_reports/sprint4_reports/sprint4_journal.md

   - The homebutton crashes in the settings page.
   - The back button crashes in collectible shop for MacApp scheme.

+#### How we will change
+- Fix homebutton for each page
+- Themes should be changed (fonts should be readable colors wheren light/dark mode)
+- Check every buttons for working
+- Fix manual to be more intuitive
+- Add description of what the widget bar is
+- Add the entry showing what current time is set to.

 ### Meeting 2
 #### Who you met with
 ##### Name, occupation, and other relevant information about the stakeholder